-^{(2) 1/4}th of the shares subject to the option shall vest on March 3, 2021 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.
+(2) 1/4th of the shares subject to the option shall vest on March 3, 2021 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.
 All of the shares subject to the option may be early exercised.

-^{(3) 1/4}th of the shares subject to the option shall vest on August 1, 2021 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.
+(3) 1/4th of the shares subject to the option shall vest on August 1, 2021 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.

-^{(4) 1/4}th of the shares subject to the option shall vest on April 1, 2021 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.
-All of the shares subject to the option may be early exercised.
+(4) 1/48th of the shares subject to the option shall vest on March 1, 2021 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.